cnqso/wordleviewer/README.md

 To use your own wordle scores, you need:
 * An unencrypted iPhone backup (Accomplishable via iTunes or a 3rd-party alternative like [iMazing](https://imazing.com/)).
 It will almost certainly be named "3d0d7e5fb2ce288813306e4d4636395e047a3d28.db".
 Search this file name in your appdata (PC) or your Application Support (Mac) folder.
-* A way of reading SQLite data ([I used DB Browser](https://sqlitebrowser.org/))
+* Python and the libraries listed in "./iPhoneWordleExtractor/requirements.txt"
+* npm to run/build the react app

 1. Place your text backup file it in the "SQLWordle" folder.
-2. Find the handle_id of the conversation you're interested in.
-This will be in the "messages" table of your text backup.
-If you're having trouble, try searching strings from texts you have exchanged with this person.
+2. Change the "phonenumber" variable at the very top of iphonewordle.py to the phone number of your text partnet.
-3. Run the python script.
-It will output a file called "wordleScores.db" and "wordleScores.json".
-4. Place "wordleScores.json" into the "src" folder of wordleviewer
+3. Run iphonewordle.py.
+Make sure you are in the iPhoneWordleExtractor directory when you do so.
+It will output a file called "wordleScores.json" into the src directory which is read by the react app.
-5. Launch the app via the index.html file!
+5. Launch the react app using npm start!

 If anything doesn't work perfectly right out of the box, please let me know.

 ## Plan to implement

-* Finish the demo and upload a python script with an anonymized example file.
-* Rename all proper nouns to "user1" and "user2"
 * An automatically updating and publicly accessible database of all wordle answers in JSON, .db, CSV, and text formats (somehow was not able to find anything other than plaintext websites).
-* Integrate the python script and react app in a more "plug and play" way.
-* A feature in the python script which allows users to enter a phone number rather than a handle id, which would allow a better "plug and play" experience.
 * Codepen-friendly showcases of the animations, CFAbsolute Time -> Date, and reverse solution modules
 * Automatic database updating functionality (longshot).